Juneo-io/juneogo/api/info/service.md

 - `lastReceived` is the timestamp of last message received from the peer.
 - `benched` shows chain IDs that the peer is being benched.
 - `observedUptime` is this node's primary network uptime, observed by the peer.
-- `observedSubnetUptime` is a map of Subnet IDs to this node's Subnet uptimes, observed by the peer.
+- `observedSupernetUptime` is a map of Supernet IDs to this node's Supernet uptimes, observed by the peer.

 **Example Call:**